 Former Alabama quarterback Tua Tagovailoa is the best passer to ever don the crimson and white, and that’s not even a question.
 He left his name all over the program record books, tallying more than 7,400 passing yards, 87 touchdown passes and just 11 interceptions over three seasons.

-Tagovailoa is expected to be a top NFL draft pick come April 23 despite suffering a hip injury in the Mississippi State game in November 2019 that ended his college football career.
+Tagovailoa was selected by the Miami Dolphins with the fifth overall pick in the 2020 NFL Draft despite suffering a hip injury in the Mississippi State game in November 2019 that ended his college football career.

 While we all already know Tagovailoa the football player, who is Tua the person?
-It’s a question NFL teams are asking and finding out that he’s a very family-oriented person.
+It’s a question NFL fans are asking, and they’re likely finding out that he’s a very family-oriented person.
 His parents have been instrumental in his success thus far.

 Tua Tagovailoa’s Parents

 Tua is one of Galu and Diane Tagovailoa’s four children.
-Tua’s younger brother, Taulia, plays college football for the Alabama Crimson Tide as well.
+Tua’s younger brother, Taulia, played college football for the Alabama Crimson Tide as well before transferring to the University of Maryland after 2019.
 He also has two sisters.

 His parents picked up everything and moved across the country to Tuscaloosa to watch their sons live out their football dreams in the SEC.
 When Tua enrolled at the University of Alabama, Taulia played football at nearby Thompson High School.